Serge Gnabry: 2018–2020: Breakthrough and silverware

-2020–2024: Contract extension
+2020–2026: Bundesliga titles and contract extensions

 Gnabry started the 2020–21 season by acquiring the No. 7 shirt, after Franck Ribéry who had worn it for eleven years.
 In the first match of the season, Gnabry scored a hat-trick in an 8–0 win over Schalke.
 This was his first Bundesliga hat-trick.

 In July 2022, he signed a new contract with Bayern Munich until June 2026.
 On 26 October 2022, he provided a hat-trick of assists in a 3–0 away win over Barcelona to secure winning Group C in the 2022–23 Champions League season.
 On 6 May 2023, he scored a goal in a 2–1 away win over his former club Werder Bremen; hence, he managed to score at least 10 Bundesliga goals in the last seven seasons.
 He finished the 2022–23 season as Bayern's top scorer in Bundesliga with 14 goals, and joint-top scorer in all competitions along with Eric Maxim Choupo-Moting, by netting 17 goals in total.

 On 8 May 2024, he sustained a hamstring injury during the 2023–24 Champions League semi-final match against Real Madrid, further adding to his season plagued by muscle injuries, which would force him to miss the upcoming Euro 2024.
 Gnabry scored his first goal of the 2024–25 Bundesliga season in Bayern Munich's 3–2 win over Wolfsburg on 25 August 2024.
+On 5 February 2026, he extended his contract with the club until 2028.
+In mid-April 2026, as Bayern secured the Bundesliga championship, Gnabry sustained an adductor muscle tear in his right leg during a training session which would sideline him for the remainder of the season — including the semi-final matches in the 2025–26 Champions League and 2025–26 DFB-Pokal — and the subsequent 2026 FIFA World Cup.